 KT-ROI-04: Situated furthest from the camp entrance, this site as a nice open view of the dunes, but a bit of a walk to your shower shelter and long drop.

 KT-ROI-05: This site is more elevated than the others with a view of small waterhole between Rooiputs lodge and camp.

 KT-ROI-06: This was our allocated campsite.
 This site has a nice big tree and the shortest walk to shower shelter and a long drop.

 Ablutions facilities include a long drop, outdoor shower shelter as well as washing sinks.
 Ablution blocks are shared between two camp sites.
 At the time of our stay in January 2019, there was running water (not drinkable) in camp.
 There are no trash cans, so you are responsible for removing your own waste.
 We burnt our organic matter in the fire, and all other waste we disposed at Twee Rivieren.

 Lion sightings within the Rooiputs camp is not uncommon.
 The camp is famed for the number of lions in the area and we can attest to this.
 We have seen and heard lions every day either in camp or at the Rooiputs waterhole nearby during our 3 day stay.
 One needs to be vigilant at dusk and dawn as this is the time when lions move around this most.

 The camp has several waterholes nearby which can be visited on your morning or afternoon drives.

-Enter the Kgalagadi Transfrontier Park via the Twee Rivierien/Two Rivers gate, Rooiputs is 20km from this gate on the Nossob road.
+Enter the Kgalagadi Transfrontier Park via the Twee Rivierien/Two Rivers gate, Rooiputs is 20 kilometers north from this gate just east of the Nossob road.